Skip to main content

 Campeon de La Comunidad presented by Modelo

-The Houston Texans CampeĆ³n de la Comunidad Award presented by Modelo honors an outstanding leader in the Hispanic community who is making a positive impact on the city of Houston through service and dedication to a local nonprofit.
+The Houston Texans Campeón de la Comunidad Award presented by Modelo honors an outstanding leader in the Hispanic community who is making a positive impact on the city of Houston through service and dedication to a local nonprofit.
 The winner will receive a $15,000 grant in their honor to the nonprofit of their choice.
-Two runners up will each receive donations in their name of $5,000 each.
+Two runners up will each receive $5,000 to support a local organization on their behalf.

 2023 Winner

 Claudia E. Ortega-Hogue deserves this award due to her unmatched commitment to promoting advancement for the community.
 She has participated in community associations and volunteered in several local organizations for over a decade.
-Starting with AVANCE-Houston, Claudia began as Board Member in 2022 and was immediately elected in 2023 as the Vice Chair for the Board of Directors for a two-year term.
+Let's start with AVANCE-Houston.
+She began as Board Member in 2022 and was immediately elected in 2023 as the Vice Chair for the Board of Directors for a two-year term.
 She is committed to improving the organization as a whole, serves on the governance and advocacy board committee, and helps with the strategic and fundraising objectives.
-Thanks to Claudia's achievements as District Director for Silvia Garcia, the 29th Congressional District of the U.S. House of Representatives, she opened the doors for AVANCE-Houston to receive a Certificate of Special Congressional Recognition from Congresswoman Garcia during the 2nd Annual Inspiring Dreams Celebration.
-Claudia continues her commitment to connecting Houston's diverse and underserved communities with resources and opportunities through her efforts as the first-ever Latina president of The League of Women Voters of Houston.
+Thanks to Ortega-Hogue's achievements as District Director for Silvia Garcia, the 29th Congressional District of the U.S. House of Representatives, she opened the doors for AVANCE-Houston to receive a Certificate of Special Congressional Recognition from Congresswoman Garcia during the 2nd Annual Inspiring Dreams Celebration on Oct.
+20, 2022.
+Her commitment to community leadership is evident through her graduation as a senior fellow, Class LIV, from the American Leadership Forum (ALF), the nonprofit organization whose mission is to join and strengthen diverse leaders to serve the common good.
+Ortega-Hogue continues her commitment to connecting Houston's diverse and underserved communities with resources and opportunities through her efforts as the first-ever Latina president of The League of Women Voters of Houston.
+She also volunteers as a member of the Board of Directors of Bonding Against Adversity and Discover Fitness Foundation and is a member of Latino Giving Houston.
+Since January 2019, her volunteering includes being appointed by the Houston's Mayor Advisory Council of New Americans and Immigrant Communities.
 Due to her generous dedication to improving our communities, she received the City of Houston Mayor's Volunteer Appreciation Award 2023.
 She also was recognized as one of The Top 50 Women Leaders of Houston for 2023 by Women We Admire, thanks to her knowledge, expertise, and dedication.

 2023 Finalists